citapress/citapress/content/books/the-beautiful/index.md

   - science-technology
 lang: en
 description: >-
-  "I have tried in this little volume to explain aesthetic preference, particularly as regards visible shapes, by the facts of mental science.
+  <p><i>"I have tried in this little volume to explain aesthetic preference,
+  particularly as regards visible shapes, by the facts of mental science.
 But my explanation is addressed to readers in whom I have no right to expect a previous knowledge of psychology, particularly in its more modern developments.
-I have therefore based my explanation of the problems of aesthetics as much as possible upon mental facts familiar, or at all events easily intelligible, to the lay reader."
+I have therefore based my explanation of the problems of aesthetics as much as possible upon mental facts familiar, or at all events easily intelligible, to the lay reader."</i></p>

-  Vernon Lee's 1913 text examines the nature of beauty and our response to it--examining taste, emotional responses, and debates around artistic value.
+  <p>Vernon Lee's 1913 text examines the nature of beauty and our response to it--examining taste, emotional responses, and debates around artistic value.</p>
 foreword: "Cover: Juliana Castro Varón is a Colombian graphic designer and author, and the founder and design director of Cita Press."
 ---